|

 But Americans should also think a little bit about what fuels

 anti-Americanism.
-I see two factors in the recent past :
+I see some factors in the recent past :

 in the Oval Office and on Fox News) that Iraq, an ugly dictatorship,